How to Hire a Qualified Tile Contractor, Tile Installer, or Tile Setter

 Besides the legal requirements, in the real world a qualified installer means having actually demonstrated the skills that meet the current tile industry's modern standards and best practices.
 For most clients, not being in the business themselves is going to make evaluating the bidder's knowledge difficult.

 However, a portfolio of their work should be easily available for you to see.
-Also very important "always" ask the tile contractor for references.
-Check out the client reviews online of the installer's past work.
+Also very important "always" ask the tile contractor for some kind of references.
+Check out the client reviews online, on their website, and all social media pages that they post images and information about the installer's past work.
 If non online, ask to speak via phone call, text, or email with at least three past clients about their experiences.

 Unless the tile installer is hiding something, they should be willing to comply with such requests.
 These are projects that can cost a lot depending on the scope of work and are permanent.
 Being in the tile business the contractor should know that people need a sense of security.
 The contractor should welcome your questions and the opportunity to show off their past work.